 - tomato sauce made from 1 tin of tomatoes, recipe here

-1. Slice the pork fillet into even-sized cutlets, about 2 ½ cm thick - discard the thin end bits and use them in a stir-fry.
-For two people you ideally want 8 cutlets.
+1. Slice the pork fillet into even-sized cutlets, about 2.5cm thick - discard the thin end bits and use them in a stir-fry.

 2. Place the cutlets on a chopping board between two sheets of cling film and flatten them with a mallet until really thin - cardboard thickness.
 Season the pork with salt and pepper.

-4. Cut the aubergine into 8 slices, about 1cm thick.
-Brush all the slices with oil, heat a large frying pan and fry the aubergines until softened and charred on both sides.
+4. Cut the aubergine into slices about 1cm thick.
+Brush all the slices with oil, heat a large frying pan and fry the aubergine in batches until softened and charred on both sides.
 Place them on paper towels.

 5. Heat more oil (2cm deep) in the same frying pan until a crumb dropped into it sizzles and jumps about.
 Cook the pork cutlets, in batches if necessary, until gold and crisp on both sides.
 Transfer them to a paper towel lined dish.

-6. Prepare a dish large enough to fit four of the cutlets at the bottom, they may overlap slightly.
+6. Prepare a dish large enough to fit half the number of cutlets at the bottom, they may overlap slightly.
 Spoon some sauce over the bottom and sprinkle a third of the Parmesan.
 Place half the cutlets on top, followed by half the mozzarella.
 Top with half the remaining sauce, another third of the Parmesan, aubergine slices, the rest of the pork and the rest of the mozzarella.
 Top with the remaining sauce and Parmesan.

 7. Bake the parmigiana in the oven preheated to 200C/400F/gas 6 for about 40 minutes until crispy and bubbling.
 Rest for a few minutes before serving with green salad or green vegetables.